 Additionally, in 2020, the U.S. House of Representatives passed the Secure and Fair Enforcement Banking Act (the "SAFE Banking Act"), which had more than 200 cosponsors and would prevent federal banking regulators from taking adverse actions against financial institutions solely due to an institution's provision of financial services to state-legal marijuana businesses.
 The Act ultimately stalled and was not taken up for a vote by the United States Senate in the 2020 legislative session.
 On March 18, 2021, the SAFE Banking Act was reintroduced in the House of Representatives.
 On March 23, 2021, the bill was reintroduced in the Senate as well.
 On April 19, 2021 the House passed the SAFE Banking Act by a vote of 321-101.
 In an attempt to help get the SAFE Banking Act passed in the Senate, Representative Ed Perlmutter proposed that it be included as an amendment to the National Defense Authorization Act (the "NDAA").
 The Act was added to the NDAA by a voice vote on September 21, 2021, and the NDAA passed the House in a 316-113 vote on September 23, 2021.
 Despite its continued success in the House, the Act was removed from the version of the NDAA passed by the Senate on December 7, 2021.
-To date, the SAFE Banking Act has passed the U.S. House six times, most recently on February 4, 2022 as an amendment to the America COMPETES Act.
-There is no guarantee the SAFE Banking Act will become law in its current form, if at all.

-An additional challenge to marijuana-related businesses is that the provisions of the Internal Revenue Code, Section 280E ("Section 280E"), are being applied by the Internal Revenue Service (the "IRS") to businesses operating in the medical and adult-use marijuana industry.
+An additional challenge to marijuana-related businesses is that the provisions of the Internal Revenue Code, Section 280E ("Section 280E"), are being applied by the IRS to businesses operating in the medical and adult-use marijuana industry.
 Section 280E prohibits marijuana businesses from deducting ordinary and necessary business expenses, forcing them to pay higher effective federal tax rates than similar companies in other industries.
 As a result of Section 280E, the Company's effective tax rate can be highly variable and depends on how large its ratio of non-deductible expenses is to its total revenues.
 Therefore, businesses in the legal cannabis industry may be less profitable than they would otherwise be.